Author: Mario Voge

 A broad partner network of Swisscom Trust Services for healthcare organizations to connect to the ePA

-Swisscom Trust Services is an accredited trust service provider that is the only one in Europe to offer qualified electronic signatures and seals by the EU eIDAS Regulation and Swiss ZertES law in the jurisdictions of the EU and Switzerland.
+Swisscom Trust Services is an accredited leading trust service provider in Europe to offer qualified electronic signatures and seals by the EU eIDAS Regulation and Swiss ZertES law in the jurisdictions of the EU and Switzerland.
 The best online identification services (including eID-Ident) on the market are used for the one-off registration of the e-signature, and a pool of numerous authentication solutions (IDPs) is offered as signature approval methods via a broker.
 Our products are seamlessly integrated and made available for the electronic signing of digital documents via our broad partner network, which offers various software solutions (including PVS, AVS, etc.) for health insurance companies, pharmacies, and other healthcare organizations.
 In this way, all stakeholders in the digital healthcare system can securely and digitally sign a wide range of documents, such as e-prescriptions, e-referrals, medication plan changes, consents, or diagnostic reports.
 This leads to considerable cost savings, increases efficiency when exchanging documents via the ePA, and improves the quality of patient care.

-Share this post
+Share this article

-printer Copied! copy email facebook linkedin twitter
+printer Kopiert! copy email facebook linkedin twitter